 There are some places where you can get YouTube channel art templates, where they’re already somewhat predesigned.
 And all you have to do is put in your own words and your own photo or logo.

-Some of the places where you can find those things are Canva, Placeit, Creative Market, Graphic River, or PicMonkey.
+Some of the places where you can find those things are Canva, Placeit, Creative Market, or Graphic River.
 These allow you to use YouTube channel art banner templates easily by just dropping in all your own stuff.

 You could also have a professional design your YouTube channel art by going to websites like Fiverr or Elance.
 For really affordable prices, you can find someone to design something custom for you.